-Currently, with Contour version 7.0 there is a one to one relationship between an identity and a Node, meaning that each Identity on Contour requires its own Node.
+Before Contour 8.0, there was a one-to-one relationship between an identity and a Node, meaning that each Identity on Contour would require its own Node.
 With Contour 8.0, nodes are able to support multiple identities.

-Contour members now have the ability to add new identities to an existing node, or compress their existing identities onto a fewer set of nodes.
+Contour members who have a dedicated node can now add new identities to an existing node, or compress their existing identities onto a fewer set of nodes.
 By placing your identities on a single node:

 - IT administrators can reduce their infrastructure requirements

 Identities enable user and transaction data segregation.
 As each organisation is different, it will be up to each organisation how they would like to structure their Identities.
 Contour recommends to use the same structure as in pre-existing banking arrangements to ensure a smooth transition to Contour and minimal impact to your trading counterparties.
 This may be an Identity per branch for banks and per business unit for corporates.